SC Johnson Europlant's "Boomerang:" Inspiring Architecture Keeps Coming Back

 Known affectionately as “the boomerang”, Europlant is an architectural marvel in Mijdrecht, the Netherlands.

 Dutch Architect Huig Maaskant's "Boomerang" Office Building Stuns

 Designed by the architectural firm Maaskant, Van Dommelen, Kroos and Senf in the early 1960s, Europlant’s administration wing is a stunning concrete sculpture, flying above an ornamental pond.

 The pond under Europlant’s administration wing is filled by 16 natural wells, providing a renewable water supply for fire safety.
-In fact, all water used onsite at Europlant is recycled.
-The site also has 9 hectares of trees, which were planted as part of a tree cultivation program to cut CO2.
+In fact, all water used on-site at Europlant is recycled.
+The site also has 9 hectares of trees, which were planted as part of a tree cultivation programme to cut CO2.

 Since it first opened in 1964, the Europlant team has continuously searched for new ways to run more efficiently and sustainably.
 Today it’s one of numerous SC Johnson sites that send zero waste to landfill.

 So, what was said of Europlant in the 1960s remains as true today as it was then: It stands as a symbol of a dynamic, forward-looking company, ready to keep flying toward the future.